-Between March and December 2009, a total of 200 zoological collections in 20 European Union Member States were assessed as part of an EU-wide evaluation of implementation and enforcement of the European Council Directive 1999/22/EC (the “Directive”).
-The study included an evaluation of the national zoo law of each EU Member State against the requirements of the Directive, an assessment of the implementation and enforcement of the law and an investigation into the status and performance of a sample of zoos in each Member State.
+In 2009 and 2010, a total of 200 zoological collections in 20 European Union Member States were assessed as part of the EU Zoo Inquiry 2011 project, and in 2015, a total of 54 zoological collections in seven EU Member States were assessed under the EU Zoo Inquiry 2016 project.
+Activities included an evaluation of the national zoo law of each EU Member State against the requirements of the EU Zoos Directive 1999/22, an assessment of the implementation and enforcement of the law and an investigation into the status and performance of a sample of zoos in each Member State.

-Austria, Belgium, Bulgaria, Cyprus, Czech Republic, Estonia, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Malta, Poland, Portugal, Romania, Slovenia and United Kingdom (England only).
+Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Malta, Poland, Portugal, Romania, Slovenia, Spain and United Kingdom (England only).

 A Zoo Assessment Protocol was established to evaluate the compliance of zoos with the requirements of the Directive, the national zoo law and the EAZA Minimum Standards for the Accommodation and Care of Animals in Zoos and Aquaria.
-Additional assessment criteria were devised based on the UK Standards of Modern Zoo Practice, DEFRA, 2004 (SMZP) and the Zoo Forum Handbook.
+Additional assessment criteria were devised based on the UK Standards of Modern Zoo Practice, 2008 (SMZP) and the Zoo Expert Committee Handbook.
 The Zoo Assessment Protocol was adapted for each Member State to incorporate the specific requirements of the national law.
 It examined the following aspects:

 A. General Zoo Information: licensing status, ownership and public safety measures;

-B. Conservation Commitment: ex situ coordinated captive breeding programmes and conservation of biodiversity;
+B. Conservation Participation: ex situ coordinated captive breeding programmes and conservation of biodiversity;

 C. Public Education: signage, public integration and educational value;